frolosofsky/sha1-miner/README.md

 Miner finds a nonce for a given prefix and difficulty by using multithread brute force algorithm.

+### Top level algorithm
-1. Cache SHA1 for prefix + padding to 512 bits.
+1. Calculate SHA1 for the prefix and padding to 512 bits.
+This step optimizes further hash generation because sha1 won't rehash the prefix when it's padded correctly.
-2. Increments a nonce of characters from `0-9a-zA-Z` alphabet until hash found.
+2. Increment or randomize nonce on the every next step and continue until hash with a given difficulty not found.

 ## Build
 1. Install `openssl` binaries and headers, `make`, and C++17 compiler;